-- Consider bladder cancer as a potential diagnosis in Black and female patients with hematuria who are referred to oncology via primary care, OB/GYN, and emergency rooms. - 2.
-Promptly refer patients with hematuria to urology for timely full urologic evaluation. - 3.
-Screen patients for financial distress at diagnosis.
-Refer to the ACCC Financial Advocacy Playbook for guidance.27 - 4.
+- 1. Consider bladder cancer as a potential diagnosis in Black and female patients with hematuria who are referred to oncology via primary care, OB/GYN, and emergency rooms. - Promptly refer patients with hematuria to urology for timely full urologic evaluation. - Screen patients for financial distress at diagnosis.
+Refer to the ACCC Financial Advocacy Playbook for guidance. - 4.
 Refer patients to financial advocates or navigators before treatment initiation and at treatment milestones to identify appropriate financial navigation interventions.
-The ACCC Patient Assistance & Reimbursement Guide can streamline this process.28 - 5.
-Practice culturally competent/health literacy communication and shared decision-making to keep patients engaged in their care.
-Ask Me 3[®] is a great place to start.29 - Consider exploring disparities in bladder cancer in your organization via an NCI Community Oncology Research Program (NCORP), community-based participatory research study via the NCI Center to Reduce Cancer Health Disparities (CRCHD), or quality improvement project. - Build relationships that support access to care and reduce delays in referral through community outreach with primary care, OB/GYN, and urology providers. - 8.
-Consider concurrent consultation with urology and medical and radiation oncology, as well as shared decision-making between patients and other members of the care team, including oncology nurses, wound ostomy and continence nurses, and oncology social workers.30 - 9.
-Provide information and education to patients with cancer at the time of diagnosis about different types of treatment by type and stage of bladder cancer, options for clinical trial participation, and the roles and responsibilities of providers at different points in treatment. - Guide patients toward advocacy organizations, like the Bladder Cancer Advocacy Network, and resources on bladder cancer.
+The ACCC Patient Assistance & Reimbursement Guide can streamline this process.17 - Practice culturally competent/health literacy communication and shared decision-making to keep patients engaged in their care.
+Ask Me 3® is a great place to start.
+18 - Consider exploring disparities in bladder cancer in your organization via a National Cancer Institute (NCI) Community Oncology Research Program, communitybased participatory research study via the NCI Center to Reduce Cancer Health Disparities, or quality improvement project. - Build relationships that support access to care and reduce delays in referral through community outreach with primary care, obstetrics/gynecology, and urology providers. - Consider concurrent consultation with urology and medical and radiation oncology, as well as shared decisionmaking between patients and other members of the care team, including oncology nurses, wound ostomy and continence nurses, and oncology social workers. - Provide information and education to patients with cancer at the time of diagnosis about the different treatment types for type and stage of bladder cancer, options for clinical trial participation, and the roles and responsibilities of providers at different points in treatment. - 10.
+Guide patients toward advocacy organizations, such as the Bladder Cancer Advocacy Network, and resources on bladder cancer.